-Cloud storage, like Dropbox, Google Drive, Apple's iCloud and Microsoft's SkyDrive, is a great way to easy share files.
-The main goal of cloud storage is to store files online to be accessible, and to work with, from any device anywhere.
-You can compare it with a cloud based USB flash drive.
+The main goal of cloud storage is to store data online to be accessible from any device anywhere.
+Cloud storage, like Dropbox, Google Drive, Apple's iCloud, and Microsoft's SkyDrive, is a great way to share files easily.
+You can compare it with a cloud-based USB flash drive.

 What is cloud backup?

 Cloud backup (or "online backup") is a cloud-based application that provides you with the ability to automatically backup your files, applications, virtual machines, or servers and store them safely for disaster recovery purposes.
 Cloud backup is insurance for your data and business continuity.

 Cloud backup is typically built around a local client application that runs on an automatic schedule in the background, ideally multiple times daily.
 The application collects, compresses, encrypts, and transfers data to the service provider's servers.
 To reduce the amount of bandwidth consumed and the time it takes to transfer files, the service provider offers incremental backups after the initial full backup.

 The primary data resides in the original location, whereas the online backup is safely stored in the cloud to be used for data recovery.
 The cloud backup solution stores all data with a custom retention policy, so you can fix corrupted files by restoring earlier file versions.
 Professional online backup solutions comprise special plugins to back data from third-party applications (e.g., MS Outlook, Exchange, SQL).
 Transparent reporting on the success of the backups makes it easy to verify if all files are safe.

 Cloud backup vs cloud storage: What's the difference?

 The difference between cloud storage and cloud backup services lies in their primary purpose.